HMS Vernon (shore establishment): In wartime and onshore

 On the outbreak of the First World War, Vernon was used to carry out torpedo trials and to train new recruits for the Navy.
 Extensive research and development was also carried to develop new anti-submarine devices, mines and ships' electrics.
-In September 1917 as part of the Signal School, a DCB Section was established to develop Radio Control for unmanned vessels from 'mother' aircraft.
+In September 1917, as part of the Signal School, a DCB Section was established to develop Radio Control for unmanned vessels from 'mother' aircraft.

-On 1 October 1923 Vernon was moved ashore and new departments were set up to cover aspects of maritime warfare, such as mining, torpedoes and electrical equipment.
+On 1 October 1923, Vernon was moved ashore and new departments were set up to cover aspects of maritime warfare, such as mining, torpedoes and electrical equipment.
 The names of the original hulks that made up the floating Vernon were used for buildings in the base.
-Their Chief Scientist from the beginning (probably coming from off-shore research) was Prof Edward Philip Harrison FRSE, who remained in charge until 1937. doing much to progress the advancement of magnetic mines.
+Their Chief Scientist from the beginning (probably coming from off-shore research) was Professor Edward Philip Harrison FRSE, who remained in charge until 1937.
+During his tenure, Harrison significantly contributed to the development of magnetic mines.

 In the Second World War, and following on from the increasing use of mines, Vernon took on responsibility for mine disposal and developing mine countermeasures.
 The staff were able to capture a number of enemy mines and develop successful countermeasures.
 A number of officers working with Vernon were awarded Distinguished Service Orders for their successes in capturing new types of mine.
-One of these was Lieutenant Commander John Ouvry who defuzed the first intact German magnetic mine recovered by the Allies.
+One of these was Lieutenant Commander John Ouvry who defused the first intact German magnetic mine recovered by the Allies.
 It had been accidentally dropped by the Luftwaffe on the sands at Shoeburyness.
 The incident formed an important part of an episode of The Secret War, a BBC and Imperial War Museum production.

 The Germans began placing booby traps in some mines to counter attempts by Vernon's staff to capture them.
 One exploded in a mining shed at Vernon on 6 August 1940, killing an officer and four ratings and seriously injuring a number of other personnel.
 To avoid a repetition of this, a nearby disused quarry, nicknamed HMS Mirtle (short for Mine Investigation Range), was used for examining mines.

 Portsmouth suffered heavy air raids during the war, with Vernon being hit several times.
 One bomb demolished Dido Building and killed 100 people.
 Subsequently, sections of Vernon were dispersed to quieter areas.
-On 3 May 1941 most departments of Vernon were moved to Roedean School at Brighton, which was known as HMS Vernon (R), whilst other elements were relocated elsewhere on the south coast and further away.
+On 3 May 1941, most departments of Vernon were moved to Roedean School at Brighton, which was known as HMS Vernon (R), whilst other elements were relocated elsewhere on the south coast and further away.

-On 1 October 1944 responsibility for naval diving passed from the Gunnery Branch, at HMS Excellent, to the Torpedo Branch, at Vernon.
+On 1 October 1944, responsibility for naval diving passed from the Gunnery Branch, at HMS Excellent, to the Torpedo Branch, at Vernon.
 A new diving school known as Vernon(D) was established at Brixham on 27 October 1944, with administrative support in Dartmouth.
 The Brixham base was later joined by the Admiralty Experimental Diving Unit (AEDU) and the Deep Diving Tender HMS Tedworth.
 The unit remained at Brixham until 1 October 1945 when it returned to the main HMS Vernon at Portsmouth.